PrimalMyst/Books/LORE_REFINEMENT_SUMMARY.md

 1. **The Nature of the Mist**: Establishes the primordial essence as the foundation of all mystical arts
 2. **Nine Realms Cosmology**: Comprehensive Norse-inspired cosmic structure
 3. **Paths of Mastery**: Skill-based mystical system with nine disciplines corresponding to the Nine Realms
-4. **The Great Cycles**: Cosmic rhythms that replace temporal mechanics
+4. **The Great Cycles**: Cosmic rhythms that replace mystical mechanics
 5. **Realm Expeditions**: Academic exploration system replacing Warframe-style missions

 ## Character Example Updates